Souwy/snippetstudy-primitives-expansions/README.md

 an object:
 a method:
-.Char(x): takes a string and returns the char at index 'x'.
+.CharAt(x): takes a string and returns the char at index 'x'.
+.replace(x,y):

 ## Review
 * Struggles: